ux-at-icfnext/cleanSlate/_pages/patterns/accordion-bordered.md

 ---
 layout: pattern
 categories: [patterns, accordion]
-title: Accordion
+title: Bordered Accordion
-type: [sub-nav-item]
+type: [detail-page]
-permalink: /patterns/accordion/
+permalink: /patterns/accordion/accordion-bordered
 description: |
     An accordion is a list of headers that hide or reveal additional content when selected.
 They are helpful for keeping pages clean and easy to navigate.